 Breast Implant Exchange Procedure

 Exchanging your breast implant is not like changing a tire.
 Anytime that you put a device into your body, a capsule forms around that device.
 It’s the body’s way of healing.
+This happens with any type of implant.
 Sometimes with breast implants, this capsule develops a problem and hardens (capsular contracture).
-But even a healthy capsule will need to be removed if you are downsizing.
+But even a healthy capsule may need to be removed or adjusted if you are downsizing.
 Otherwise, your smaller implant won’t stay in position.
 And just as time takes its toll on the skin of your face, causing sagging, it can also adversely affect the skin and tissue of your breasts.
 The result is a breast implant that no longer sits in the right position.
-For these patients, an implant exchange will typically need to be combined with a breast lift to tighten up the skin envelope and return your breasts to a more perky, youthful position.
+For these patients, an implant exchange will typically need to be combined with a breast lift to tighten up the skin envelope and breast tissue and return your breasts to a more perky, youthful position.

-Dr. Doherty performs all of his breast implant exchange surgeries under general anesthesia in the operating room at a Boston area hospital or accredited Boston area surgical centers.
+Dr. Doherty performs most of his breast implant exchange surgeries under general anesthesia in the operating room at a Boston area hospital or accredited Boston area surgical centers.
 During your procedure, he will remove your original implant, typically through your original incision, and check for any tear or rupture.
-He will then clean out the capsule and replace your implant with the newer model if you are staying the same size.
+He will then clean out and remove the capsule if necessary and replace your implant with the newer model if you are staying the same size.
 If you are going bigger or smaller, he will also need to remove the old capsule.
-In patients whose breast tissues have stretched, he will perform a breast lift as well.
+In patients whose breast tissues have stretched, he will perform a breast lift (also known as a mastopexy) as well.

 Breast Implant Exchange Procedure Recovery

 Your recovery is really going to depend on how your body heals and exactly which breast implant exchange procedure you have done.
 In general, you can expect to feel uncomfortable for the first couple of days after surgery.
 Your chest will be wrapped in gauze and/or a surgical bra.
-You will be swollen and bruised for 2 weeks, but most patients can return to their normal activities such as driving and working at a computer at 2-3 weeks.
-Dr. Doherty allows his breast surgery patients to start exercising at 3 weeks except for upper body work.
-For that, it’s best to wait until 4-6 weeks post surgery.
-If you have a breast lift in addition to your breast implant exchange, you will also be required to wear a surgical bra for compression for the first week.
+You will be swollen and bruised for 2 weeks, but most patients can return to their normal activities such as driving and working at a computer by the latest, 2 weeks typically.
+Dr. Doherty allows his breast surgery patients to start exercising at 3 weeks except for upper body work and chest work.
+For that, it’s best to wait until 4-6 weeks post-surgery.

-Again, that depends on what you have done.
-If you are simply exchanging your current implant whether it’s for one the same size or one that’s bigger or smaller, Dr. Doherty can typically use your existing incision line to do the exchange.
+That depends on what surgery is required.
+If you are simply exchanging your current implant whether it’s for one that is the same size or one that’s bigger or smaller, Dr. Doherty can typically use your existing incision line to do the exchange.

 Of course.
-A breast implant can be removed at anytime.
-Assuming that your skin and breast tissue have not stretched out then the implant and capsule are removed and you are done.
-However, if you are older or you are someone who had a large implant, you may need a breast lift to tighten up your skin envelope so that your new breasts don’t sag.
+A breast implant can be removed at any time.
+Assuming that your skin and breast tissue have not stretched out then the implant and capsule are removed, and you are done.
+However, if you are older or you are someone who had a large implant, you may need to discuss a breast lift to tighten up your skin envelope so that your new breasts won’t appear deflated.

 In general, yes.
 Some patients may find things to even be a bit easier the second time around since they know what to expect.
+If you have already had implants placed below the muscle, then that pocket does not need to be created again.
+The sub-muscular pocket is typically the source of most recovery pain.
 Also, if you are having a lift, there are many new products and treatments such as Silagen and Biocorneum and laser resurfacing and micro-needling to help your scars heal smooth and flat.